-New Approach Montana announces launch of signature drive for 2020 legalization ballot initiatives
+New Approach Montana submits signatures for 2020 legalization ballot initiatives

 Earlier this year, New Approach Montana, a statewide campaign working to legalize, regulate, and tax marijuana, submitted two complementary 2020 ballot initiatives to the state for review.
 The first is a statutory initiative that would legalize marijuana in Montana for adults aged 21 and over and establish a regulatory framework for cultivation and sales.
 The second is a constitutional amendment that would allow the legal minimum age for marijuana consumption to be 21.